Discover how we can transform your organisation

-Guider is an AI powered mentoring software that businesses can use to run internal mentoring programmes.
-Matching mentors and mentees via machine learning algorithms takes the difficulty of finding a mentor out of your hands.
+Guider is a mentoring software that businesses can use to run internal mentoring programs.
+Matching mentors and mentees via smart algorithms takes the difficulty of finding a mentor out of your hands.
 Speak to your organisation to see if this is something they could use.

 So you’ve got a person in mind that you think will be able to help you achieve your goals and progress in your career.
 Somebody to introduce you to new ideas and ways of thinking, challenge you, and guide you in the right direction.

 Bear in mind, you still don’t know at this point if they will be a good mentor.
 So you don’t want to ask them to be your mentor straight away, because you could get 2 sessions in and realise you don’t get along, or they’re not as knowledgeable as you thought.

-Instead, ask them for a coffee (or arrange a casual video call if they're in a different location).
+Instead, ask them for a coffee (or arrange a casual video call if they’re in a different location).
 Say you’d love to talk to them about a certain topic or their experience, and have some questions ready.
 This is your opportunity to figure out if they could be a good mentor for you, as well as impress them so that they’ll say yes when you actually ask them.

 If you found this meeting beneficial and you’d like this person to mentor you and enter a more formalised agreement / relationship, the only thing left to do is ask them.

 It’s the part that people find most daunting, but really it’s the easiest bit.
 Just reach out and ask them if they’d like to mentor you.
 Specify the regularity you’re looking for to set expectations, what goals you are working towards, and any challenges you’re facing they could support with.